vstelmakh/url-highlight/docs/highlighter-custom.md

 #### Example

-For example, you want to remove all the urls from string input:
+For example, you want to hide all the urls from string input:

 ```php
 <?php